bryanwweber/orbital-mechanics-notes/the-n-body-problem/two-body-relative-numerical-solution.md

 :::{glue:figure} two_body_relative_figure
 :name: fig:two-body-relative

-The motion of a satellite in orbit around the earth.
+The motion of a satellite in orbit around the Earth.
 :::